nickarms/100-days-of-code/r1-log.md

 ### R1D56
 Adding and removing HTML elements with JQuery.
 Still waiting to get to the part where it talks about APIs but the syntax is making a ton ore sense now which is rad. https://twitter.com/sirnixalot/status/971267228992724992

+### R1D57
+Falling asleep to JQuery add/remove classes.
+It's ok y stuff just a little tedious with the tweezing of pixels and look/feel.
+Handy stuff to know for sure tho. https://twitter.com/sirnixalot/status/971647411834707968